makevoid/paperbank/Readme.md

 - run

     ruby miniprint.rb

+- DISCONNECT INTERNET and NEVER RECONNECT AGAIN (otherwise you lose all the benefits of the cold storage)

 you now have a cold paper wallets machine! enjoy!

-### not required
+### notes

-- install rmagick dependencies [ NOT REQUIRED ]

-    sudo apt-get install libmagickcore-dev libmagickwand-dev

-notes: `pcmanfm .` opens the file manager into the current directory
+`pcmanfm .` opens the file manager into the current directory

+put something inside the the LAN hole so no-one can accidentally connect an ethernet cable, a piece of sponge will do  in most cases, a chewing gum is a bit extreme and not recommended if you want to use that ethernet port again :)

 ### MAIN branch